-If you are new to the route, please attempt to it during daylight hours, noting each stop location as described.
-Things look different in the dark and a daylight expedition is always an asset.
 If you own or can borrow a Geographic Positioning System (GPS), we strongly recommend that you take it with you on your scouting expedition or actual survey.
-At a minimum, we would like to know the position of the first and last stops on your route.
+At a minimum, we would like to know the latitude and longitude of the first and last stops on your route.
 We would prefer that all positions are reported using the NAD83 reference system; please indicate if your GPS uses a different system (e.g. NAD27).
 Coordinates should be recorded in degree decimal format (e.g. 45.56783° N, 67.10332° S).
 If the GPS you are using is not set to give coordinates in this format see your unit's manual about how to change the display settings.

-Along each route, stops should be located every 2 km as much as possible.
+Along each route, stops should be located every 1.6 km as much as possible.
 However, stops should be moved if they are dangerous (e.g. on a curve) or too noisy (e.g. near a house with a loud dog, beside a loud river or creek, etc.).
 Also, if a stop falls in an open area (e.g. an agricultural field, or in the middle of a town), please move it to the nearest available forested location.
 Forest on only one side of the road is fine; you will simply direct your playback to that side of the road.
-If you need to adjust the station spacing, please ensure that the stations are at least 2 km apart; you may lengthen the distance between stops, but please do not shorten it.
+If you need to adjust the station spacing, please ensure that the stations are at least 1.6 km apart; you may lengthen the distance between stops, but please do not shorten it.
 Also, please keep in mind the following general requirements: